 As drafted, the proposed rule only covered source transfers between different licensees and/or authorized facilities such as a DOE site or an export.
 It did not include transfer to a temporary job site.
-Therefore, transactions in which the nationally tracked source remained in

-System.
-NRC specifically invited comment on whether licensees should be required to report as a transaction the use of a nationally tracked source at temporary job sites, whether in the same state or a different state, and if temporary job site transactions were included in the System, how much additional burden would be involved and what the reporting timeframe should be.
+Therefore, transactions in which the nationally tracked source remained in the possession of the licensee would not have required a report to the National Source Tracking System.
+NRC specifically invited comment on whether licensees should be required to report as a transaction the use of a nationally tracked source at temporary job sites, whether in the same State or a different State, and if temporary job site transactions were included in the System, how much additional burden would be involved and what the reporting timeframe should be.
 Twenty-four commenters addressed this issue, including two Agreement States.
 The overwhelming majority of commenters were opposed to reporting transactions for source use at temporary job sites.
-One state supported the inclusion of transfers to temporary job sites arguing that security at temporary job sites could easily be compromised and reporting would provide information on what sources are on the state highways.
-Two Agreement States stated that while reporting use at temporary job sites would be useful, it should only be required when licensees perform temporary jobs across state lines.
-The information could then be compared to existing reciprocity reports if the host state was allowed access to the necessary information.
-The commenters stated that host states should be allowed access to the data to confirm what sources are within their borders.
+One State supported the inclusion of transfers to temporary job sites arguing that security at temporary job sites could easily be compromised and reporting would provide information on what sources are on the state highways.
+Two Agreement States stated that while reporting use at temporary job sites would be useful, it should only be required when licensees perform temporary jobs across State lines.
+The information could then be compared to existing reciprocity reports if the host State was allowed access to the necessary information.
+The commenters stated that host States should be allowed access to the data to confirm what sources are within their borders.